Multiple cloning site

-A multiple cloning site (MCS), also called a polylinker, is a short segment of DNA which contains many (up to ~20) restriction sites - a standard feature of engineered plasmids.
+A multiple cloning site (MCS), also called a polylinker, is a short segment of DNA which contains many (up to ~20) restriction sites—a standard feature of engineered plasmids.
 Restriction sites within an MCS are typically unique, occurring only once within a given plasmid.
 The purpose of an MCS in a plasmid is to allow a piece of DNA to be inserted into that region.

-An MCS is found in a variety of vectors, including cloning vectors to increase the number of copies of target DNA, and in expression vectors to create a protein product.
-In expression vectors, the MCS is located downstream of the promoter.
+MCSs are found in a variety of vectors, including cloning vectors to increase the number of copies of target DNA, and in expression vectors to create a protein product.
+In expression vectors, the MCS is located downstream of a promoter to enable gene transcription.
+The MCS is often inserted within a non-essential gene, such as lacZα, facilitating blue-white screening for recombinant selection.
+By including recognition sequences for a variety of restriction enzymes, the MCS greatly enhances flexibility and efficiency in molecular cloning workflows, allowing for precise DNA insertion in synthetic biology, genetic engineering, and transgenic organism development.

 Creating a multiple cloning site

 In some instances, a vector may not contain an MCS.
 Rather, an MCS can be added to a vector.
 The first step is designing complementary oligonucleotide sequences that contain restriction enzyme sites along with additional bases on the end that are complementary to the vector after digesting.
 Then the oligonucleotide sequences can be annealed and ligated into the digested and purified vector.
 The digested vector is cut with a restriction enzyme that complements the oligonucleotide insert overhangs.
 After ligation, transform the vector into bacteria and verify the insert by sequencing.
 This method can also be used to add new restriction sites to a multiple cloning site.